-Students from England face the highest tuition fees in the UK, a maximum of £9000 per year.
+Students from England face a maximum of £9250 tuition fees per year.
 If you are normally resident in England, your tuition fees will be paid by a tuition fee loan provided by Student Finance England, all of which needs to be paid back once you graduate.

 Applications for your student finance should be in early to avoid having no money at the start of your first term.
 You can apply online and you will need to supply supporting evidence of your identity (usually your passport number) and your parent/s will also need to supply proof of their status and income as necessary.